 Mortgage Blog – Our frequently-updated blog featuring content about all aspects of home buying, from saving for a home and finding the right house to securing the best mortgage for you and closing the deal.

-Contact the experienced mortgage loan originators at Maple Tree Funding with your questions!
+If you’re ready to purchase a home and you’re looking for first time home buyer programs in Albany, Saratoga, Queensbury, and elsewhere throughout Upstate NY, Maple Tree Funding can help!
 As a local mortgage broker with offices in Glens Falls and Latham, we provide competitive loan programs for first time homebuyers in NY.
-We offer low rates, a high level of customer service and can guide you through every step of the homebuying process!
+We offer low rates, a high level of customer service and can guide you through every step of the home buying process.